tonyx/sharpinoBlazor/README.md

 Key points:
 1. C# Blazor user interface with Asp.net identity and event sourced users
 2. F# Sharpino based event sourcing
-3. Async call from any .razor page to the RecordStore.fs app via dependency injection (singleton)
+3. any .razor page will access the unique RecordStore instance via dependency injection

 Note:
 you need this appsettings.json in the main directory